-Hyperconvergence combines compute, storage and networking in a software-driven appliance.
+Hyperconvergence combines Compute, Storage and Networking in a software-driven appliance.

-A hyper-converged system is typically sold as a commodity hardware box, but it can also be sold as software that can be installed on a buyer’s existing hardware or as hardware purchased specifically for the installation.
+HCI system is typically sold as a commodity hardware box, but it can also be sold as software that can be installed on a buyer’s existing hardware or as hardware purchased specifically for the installation.

 Most HCI solutions consist of two fundamental components:

-A Distributed Data Plane:that runs across a cluster of nodes delivering storage, virtualization and networking services for guest applications – either VMs or container-based applications.
+A Distributed Data Plane:that runs across a cluster of nodes delivering Storage, Virtualization and Networking services for guest applications – either VMs or container-based applications.

 To know more about the solution and requirements please contact us!